toczekmj/Spring-Next-MovieDB/README.md

 ```bash
 nano run.sh
 ```
-and chane ports to your liking here:
+and change ports to your liking here:
 ```bash
 docker_run_detached() {
   docker run -d -p 80:80 --name "$1" "$2"
 }
 ```

+Remember that local instance of frontend is running on http://localhost:5001/

 Also you shouldn't care about update.sh file, which was designed to work with cron and to pull latest changes from main branch of this repo, to the remote server.
 What this file does it checkes if there was any update to main branch of this repository and in case it was, pulls lates changes and recompiles the docker image.